folio-org/okapi/doc/guide.md

     [ ]

-### Deploying modules
+### Deploying Modules

 So we need to tell Okapi that we want to work with some modules.
+In real life these operations would be carried out by a properly authorized administrator.

 #### Deploying the sample module